 What I mean by flawed tools being good for creativity can be seen at the top of the next page.
-This poem was created by first taking one of the stanzas from "The Love Song of J. Alfred Prufrock," by T. S. Eliot, and running it through a sorting algorithm that uses a comparison predicate (<) that lies about 4% of the time.
-The result was the first draft of the poem.
+This poem was created by taking one of the stanzas from "The Love Song of J. Alfred Prufrock," by T. S. Eliot, and running it through a sorting algorithm that uses a comparison predicate (<) that lies about 4% of the time.
+The result is the first draft of the poem.
 The sorting is based on the position of the words in the text and not what the words are.
-Guy Steele also used the idea in some poetry he was writing, and he and I each (independently) discovered the optimality of 4%-7% as the best "degree of lying": larger than this and the result is gibberish, smaller and the result is too similar to the original to trigger new and interesting connections.
+Guy Steele also used the idea in some poetry he was writing, and he and I each (individually) discovered the optimality of 4%-7% as the best "degree of lying": larger than this and the result is gibberish, smaller and the result is too similar to the original to trigger new and interesting connections.
 One way to express this is that were the sorting perfect, the tool would have been useless, but being off by just a little is just enough defamiliarization to, perhaps, optimize creativity.
-(Note that lying 100% of the time would simply reverse the poem.)